-- If there is concern about how the pupil is progressing in terms of their health, welfare behaviour, learning or any other aspect of their wellbeing. - The school receive a request from the pupil or parent/carer for more support. - The school is concerned about the pupil's appearance or behaviour, but their needs are unclear or are broader the school can address. - The Early Help assessment can be used to help identify the needs of the pupil and/or to pool knowledge and expertise with other agencies to support the child/young person better.
+- If there is concern about how the pupil is progressing in terms of their health, welfare behaviour, learning or any other aspect of their wellbeing. - The school receive a request from the pupil or parent/carer for more support.

+- The school is concerned about the pupil's appearance or behaviour, but their needs are unclear or are broader the school can address. - The child has experienced multiple suspensions or is at risk of being permanently excluded - The child has a parent or carer in custody or is affected by parental offending - The child is frequently missing from education, home or care - The Early Help assessment can be used to help identify the needs of the pupil and/or to pool knowledge and - expertise with other agencies to support the child/young person better.